Mass and Hymn for Saint Apollinaris

 Entering Ravenna overwhelmed by deepest shadows

-The vain sacred rites of demons.
+The vain rites of demons.

 4.